uphold/fastify-openapi-router-plugin/README.md

     schemes: {
       OAuth2: {
         ok: false,
-        // Error thrown by the security handler or fastify.oas.errors.ScopesMismatchError if the scopes were not satisfied.
+        // The error will be either be a `fastify.oas.errors.SecurityHandlerError` or a `fastify.oas.errors.ScopesMismatchError` if the scopes were not satisfied.
-        error: new Error(),
+        error: <Error>,
       }
     }
   }